Fuel up: what to eat before a race

 Your pre-race meal has a couple of things in common with the pair of Brooks shoes you run in.

 First, it’s pretty much one-size fits you.
-“Pre-race meals are highly individual in terms of amount of food and what agrees with a runner,” says Dr. Kyle Pfaffenbach, a professor in the Health and Human Performance program at Eastern Oregon University and advisor to Brooks Beasts.
+“Pre-race meals are highly individual in terms of amount of food and what agrees with a runner”, says Dr. Kyle Pfaffenbach, a professor in the Health and Human Performance programme at Eastern Oregon University and adviser to Brooks Beasts.